learn-to-race/l2r/README.md

 Due to the container GPU access requirement, this installation assumes a Linux operating system.
 If you do not have a Linux OS, we recommend running Learn-to-Race on a public cloud instance that has a sufficient GPU.

-1. Request access to the Racing simulator.
+1. Request access to the Racing simulator: https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge

 We recommmend running the simulator as a Python subprocess which simply requires that you specify the path of the simulator in the ```env_kwargs.controller_kwargs.sim_path``` of your configuration file.
 Alternatively, you can run the simulator as a Docker container by setting ```env_kwargs.controller_kwargs.start_container``` to True.
 If you prefer the latter, you can load the docker image as follows:

 ```bash
 $ docker load < arrival-sim-image.tar.gz